justinluque/MSYS2-Dotfiles/README.md

 # Installation

-To install the dotfiles into the current directory, run the following commands:
+To quickly set up your MSYS2 environment with the dotfiles and necessary configurations, follow these steps:

 ```
 git clone https://github.com/mrtoodamnjustin/MSYS2-Dotfiles.git dotfiles/